CBZ-D-velop/Ansible-Role-Labocbz-Install-Kibana/README.md

 An Ansible role install and configure Kibana your server.

+The Ansible role for installing Kibana is a powerful and versatile automation solution that caters to various aspects of the installation process.
+With a focus on security and ease of use, this role enables the seamless deployment of Kibana on the target machine while offering robust SSL management capabilities.

+Key features of the role include SSL setup for Kibana, ensuring secure communication between Kibana and Elasticsearch.
+The role can also handle SSL with Client Authentication (mTLS), providing an added layer of security during communication.
+Furthermore, the role facilitates the installation of Kibana from scratch, eliminating the need to store admin Elastic login credentials, which enhances security by reducing exposure.

+Another valuable feature is the ability to set a time-dated configuration token, allowing for eventual deletion or expiration of sensitive configurations.
+This ensures a more controlled and secure environment, particularly when managing access tokens or credentials.

+In addition to its security prowess, the role caters to Elasticsearch clustering.
+By specifying the desired cluster name with the "install_kibana_cluster_name" variable, users can easily manage Elasticsearch clusters in conjunction with their Kibana installation.

+Overall, this Ansible role for installing Kibana provides a comprehensive and flexible solution, empowering users to automate Kibana deployment with SSL, mTLS, and Elasticsearch clustering support, all while ensuring a secure and hassle-free installation process.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):